igrigorik/http-client-hints/draft.md

 ## Sending Client Hints

-Clients control which Client Hint headers and their respective header fields are communicated, based on its default settings, or based on user configuration and preferences.
+Clients control which Client Hint headers and their respective header fields are communicated, based on their default settings, user configuration and/or preferences.
 The user may be given the choice to enable, disable, or override specific hints.

 The client and server, or an intermediate proxy, may use an opt-in mechanism to negotiate which fields should be reported to allow for efficient content adaption.